BrianTruong23/job_recommendation/README.md

 <img width="736" alt="demo" src="https://github.com/BrianTruong23/job_recommendation/assets/40693511/d2b04098-66c6-4859-8771-625da8549385">

 # Testing

-After examing the dataset, a lot of jobs are in software engineering industry and some are in finance industry (with a majority in software engineering field).
-Therefore, I proposed two documents containg keywords relating two subfields in software engineering for a fair and complete testing process: data science and web developer.
-Then, the system will try to recommend corresponding job postings based on the keywords.
-After that, in order to evaluate the accuracy, I can calculate the percentage of accuracy by counting all of the roles relating to those two fields respectively out of the total job postings.
+After analyzing the dataset, it became apparent that a significant number of jobs belong to the software engineering industry, with some also falling within the finance sector (though the majority still lie in software engineering).
+To ensure a thorough and unbiased testing process, I've proposed creating two documents focusing on keywords related to subfields in software engineering: data science and web development.
+Subsequently, the system will generate recommendations for job postings based on these keywords.
+To assess accuracy, I will calculate the percentage of roles related to these two fields individually, considering them against the total number of job postings.
+The main file for testing and accuracy calculation is testing.py which is located in Testing folder of the Github repo.

 **Overall Statistics:**
 Total Roles: 657